Xornithologist/ctf_writeups/nsec_2022/VFcrypter.md

 UPX is not meant as a malware packer, and can be easily unpacked statically using the UPX executable.
 However, it’s not that easy here.
-Since we are dealing with a modified version, unpaking fails\
+Since we are dealing with a modified version, unpaking fails.

 We could rename the sections so that they match the original UPX sections names and hope for the best, but we don’t know the extent of